skooter500/GE1-2020-2021/README.md

 - Enemies spawn at a rate of 1 enemy per second
 - Enemies fall from the sky and land on the ground
 - There are a maximum of 5 enemies at any time
+- After 4 seconds, it sinks into the ground.
+You can disable the collider on the tank and set drag to be 1
+- After seven seconds, it gets removed from the scene

+Advanced!

 - When the player hits an enemy it "explodes" (all the parts break apart)
-- After 4 seconds, it sinks into the ground
-- After seven seconds, it gets removed from the scene
+- To implement this you will have to do a few things:
+- Iterate over all the child transforms to get access to the turret using:

+    ```foreach (Transform t in this.GetComponentsInChildren<Transform>())
+    ```
+- You could also use ```transform.getChild(0)```
+- Add a rigidbody to the turret
+- Set the useGravity and isKinematic fields on the rigidbody appropriately
+- Add a random velocity

 ## Lab